 In contrast to the AISHA I project exclusively focussing on damage detection in aircraft structures using ultrasonic plate waves (Lamb waves) with a relatively small group of project partners, the AISHA II project achieved an essential upscaling concerning size and completeness of the consortium.
 New challenges were successfully tackled by introducing new methods and technologies, such as percolation conductivity, ultrasonic time-of-arrival methods, non-linear ultrasound, pseudo-defects and electrochemical impedance spectroscopy.
-The participation of a leading maintenance provider (Lufthansa-Technik) offered optimum access to realistic implementation areas, and within the project, it was possible to bring a floor structure sensor to Technology Readiness Level 9 (TRL 9).
-In the last project year, three operational airliners from Lufthansa-Technik was able to adapt maintenance procedures for floor structures in their Boeing 737 and Boeing 747 fleet.
-Meanwhile, at the International Workshop of Structural Health Monitoring at the University of Stanford (IWSHM, 13-15 September 2011), the demonstration of the floor structures sensor was honoured with the EMost practical SHM application in aerospace award (sponsored by AIRBUS).
+The participation of a leading maintenance provider (Lufthansa-Technik) offered optimum access to realistic implementation areas, and within the project, it was possible to bring a floor structure sensor to Technology readiness level 9 (TRL 9).
+In the last project year, three operational airliners from Lufthansa were equipped with percolation sensors and already now, results are so convincing that Lufthansa-Technik was able to adapt maintenance procedures for floor structures in their Boeing 737 and Boeing 747 fleet.
+Meanwhile, at the international workshop of SHM at the University of Stanford (IWSHM, 13-15 September 2011), the demonstration of the floor structures sensor was honoured with the most practical SHM application in aerospace award sponsored by AIRBUS).

-Diverse solutions were proposed by the AISHA II consortium, and each of them has their own prospects \mathbb{Z} even outside the world of aviation.
+Diverse solutions were proposed by the AISHA II consortium, and each of them has their own prospects even outside the world of aviation.
 Whereas the floor structure sensor is heading for commercialisation, other solutions are also advanced, or they are at an early stage, and can be considered as visionary ideas.

-- The floor structure sensor highlighted in the EU video is implemented in a commercial airliner of Lufthansa since April 2011, and it has already proven its airworthiness and usability.
+- The floor structure sensor highlighted in the European Union (EU) video is implemented in a commercial airliner of Lufthansa since April 2011, and it has already proven its airworthiness and usability.
 The knowledge about where and when liquids are able to penetrate sealed floor structures is already used to review and improve existing procedures for corrosion prevention.
-Because of the very positive results obtained, on further commercialization is positively decided and market introduction is expected the following two years.
+Because of the very positive results obtained, on further commercialisation is positively decided and market introduction is expected the following two years.
 It has also to be emphasised that the sensor is highly generic and negotiations about applications outside aviation are under progress. - The painted crack gauges concept is also advanced due to its back-to-basics approach.
-A few final questions still has to be solved concerning the temperature stability and the occurrence of closed cracks.

-The technologies based on ultrasonics and optical fibre sensors belong to the more visionary concepts because they usually require the implementation of on-board electronics that complicates certification efforts.
+A few final questions still has to be solved concerning the temperature stability and the occurrence of closed cracks. - The technologies based on ultrasonic and optical fibre sensors belong to the more visionary concepts because they usually require the implementation of on-board electronics that complicates certification efforts.
 This is especially the case when the sensors need to be active during flight.
 However, using an optimum implementation strategy practical applications could also be expected the near future.

-The European Project AIRCRAFT INTEGRATED STRUCTURAL HEALTH ASSESSMENT II is subdivided in different work packages that has reflected in a certain sense the procedure how SHM could in the future be implemented as a routine activity.
+The European project AIRCRAFT INTEGRATED STRUCTURAL HEALTH ASSESSMENT II is subdivided in different Work package (WP)s that has reflected in a certain sense the procedure how SHM could in the future be implemented as a routine activity.